 Once the new certificates have been issued in the coming weeks, MAHCP will be tapping all our members, both current and new, for your input on new bargaining proposals.
 MAHCP will also review bargaining proposals that were submitted two years ago to see which ones still apply and can be carried forward.

 What are “receiving agreements”?

 “Receiving agreement” is a term used in Bill 29 and refers to the collective agreement that will form the basis of negotiations with the Provincial Government once we get back to the table.
-It will be the agreement of the successful union that covers the largest number of members within the new bargaining unit, as stipulated by Bill 29.
+The receiving agreement, determined by the Bill 29 Commissioner, will be the agreement of the successful union that covers the largest number of members within the new bargaining unit.